-Before Universal Search was part of Google, maps had started showing up in Google’s results.
+Before Universal Search as part of Google, maps had started showing up in Google’s results.
 If you searched for a business name or category with some geographic information included in your query, you may have received a map in your search results alongside a business listing or listings that may have been relevant to your search.

 When a search engine attempts to respond to a conventional location search, it may look for the query to follow a fixed format, with a limited number of variations.
-For example, the search engine may look for certain words or terms in a pre-determined order (street name, state, zip code) and/or a pre-determined spellings.
+For example, the search engine may look for certain words or terms in a pre-determined order (street name, state, zip code) and/or a pre-determined spelling.

 This may raise some difficulties in responding to searches, when people make spelling errors in those searches, or use alternative names for locations, and alternative address formats (such as those found in different countries).

-Google Patent Filing on Geocoding
+Google Patent Filing on Geographic Coding

-Determining which keywords to actually use for a search in response to a query may include doing such things as removing punctuation marks and non-location terms from the location search query.
+Determining which keywords to use for a search in response to a query may include doing such things as removing punctuation marks and non-location terms from the location search query.
 Synonyms for one or more terms in the location search query may also be used, as well as pre-determined abbreviations corresponding to the one or more terms.

-The process described also takes a look at whether to not a map should be shown within the search results, and how many business locations should be shown on that map.
+The process described also takes a look at whether to not a map should be shown within the search results and how many business locations should be shown on that map.

 Geographic Coding for Location Search Queries